kj7rrv/altimeter-practice/README.md

-indicator.setAirSpeed(speed);				// Set speed of an airspeed indicator indicator.setRoll(roll);					// Set roll of an attitude indicator indicator.setPitch(pitch);					// Set pitch of an attitude indicator indicator.setAltitude(altitude);			// Set altitude of an altimeter indicator indicator.setPressure(pressure, milibars);	// Set pressure of an altimeter indicator (inHg by default).
+indicator.setAirSpeed(speed);				// Set speed of an airspeed indicator indicator.setRoll(roll);					// Set roll of an attitude indicator indicator.setPitch(pitch);					// Set pitch of an attitude indicator indicator.setOffFlag(visible);				// Set visibility of Off flag of an attitude indicator indicator.setAltitude(altitude);			// Set altitude of an altimeter indicator indicator.setPressure(pressure, milibars);	// Set pressure of an altimeter indicator (inHg by default).
 If the second parameter is true, the units will be set to milibars. indicator.setTurn(turn);					// Set angle of turn of a turn coordinator